WeblateOrg/weblate/docs/user/checks.rst

 ``three&lte;four``    yes      The ``&lte;`` part would be converted to ``<e;``.
 ``three&lf;four``     yes      The character reference is not valid.
 ``three<{ $val }``    yes      The Fluent variable may unintentionally become a tag.
-``&l{ $val }``        yes      The Fluent variable may unintentionally become a character reference
+``&l{ $val }``        yes      The Fluent variable may unintentionally become a character reference.
 ===================   ======   ======

 .. note::

-   This check will not ensure the inner HTML is *safe* or sanitized, and is not meant to protect against malicious attempts to alter the inner HTML.
+   This check will *not* ensure the inner HTML is safe or sanitized, and is not meant to protect against malicious attempts to alter the inner HTML.
    Moreover, it should be remembered that Fluent variables and references may expand to arbitrary strings, so could expand to arbitrary HTML unless they